akilavan-jayakumar/node-archiver/README.md

 // 'close' event is fired only when a file descriptor is involved output.on('close', function() {
   console.log(archive.pointer() + ' total bytes');
-  console.log('archiver has been finalized and the output file descriptor has closed.');
+  console.log('archiver has been finalized and the output file descriptor has closed. this is a change');
 });

 // This event is fired when the data source is drained no matter what was the data source.
 // It is not part of this library but rather from the NodeJS Stream API.